Skip to content

 Best Browsers for Mac OS with Pros and Cons

-Mac users prefer the right balance of productivity and performance, and based on this, we have curated a list of six web browsers that should suit your needs.
-We have also tested all the web browsers with Speedometer 2.0 benchmark on our MacBook Pro mid-202o with i5 (16-512GB) and MacBook Air M2 (16-256GB) to give you a clear overview.
+Mac users prefer the right balance of productivity and performance, and based on this, we have curated a list of the best web browsers that would suit your needs.

 1. Google Chrome (Best Performing)

 Google Chrome is a widely beloved web browser on all platforms.
-And if you are looking for an all-around great browser for your system then Google Chrome should be your top preference.
-It has a simple and easy-to-navigate interface, and comes with Chrome Web Store gives you access to a variety of extensions and themes to customize your browser.
+And if you are looking for an all-around great browser for your system, then Google Chrome should be your top preference.
+It has a simple and easy-to-navigate interface and comes with Chrome Web Store, gives you access to a variety of extensions and themes to customize your browser.

 Our Performance Test